mawinkler/c1-playground/README.md

 172.18.0.2
 ```

 The `up.sh` script will deploy a load balancer amongst others.
-It will get a range of IP addresses assigned to distribute them to service clients.
+It will get a range of ip addresses assigned to distribute them to service clients.
 The defined range is `X.X.255.1-X.X.255.250`.
 If the registry is deployed it will very likely be the second service requesting a load balancer IP, so typically it will get the `172.18.255.2` assignend which we define as an insecure registry for our local docker daemon.

-To do this, modify `/etc/docker/daemon.json` to include a small subset
+To do this, modify `/etc/docker/daemon.json` to include a small subset probable ips for the registry.

 ```json
 {"insecure-registries": ["172.18.255.1:5000","172.18.255.2:5000","172.18.255.3:5000"]}